chiragnayyar/CloudShroud/README.md

 If you don't stop the EC2 prior to stack deletion it can cause the stack to hang and you will manually have to remove Security Group and VPC route table entries.

+Also, if you have a lot of Security Groups and/or VPC route tables with a lot of entries, the scripts may take a while to complete.

 I'm currently looking at a better cleanup system.

 ## Advanced Settings and Caveats